 Activated effector memory T-cells (T{EM}) have been implicated in the pathogenesis of autoimmune diseases.
-Activated T{EM} cells express high levels of the voltage-gated potassium channel $K_v 1.3$, which functions to control cell excitability.
+1 T{EM} cells express high levels of the voltage-gated potassium channel, $K_v 1.3$, which plays a role in controlling the function of T{EM} .
 Inhibition of $K_v 1.3$ reduces the release of pro-inflammatory mediators, inhibits T-cell proliferation and migration to inflamed tissues, and has been shown to ameliorate autoimmune disease symptoms in preclinical animal models.
-However, small molecule $K_v 1.3$ inhibitors have failed to deliver a successful drug into the clinic, in part due to lack of potency and selectivity.
+However, small molecule $K_v 1.3$ inhibitors have failed to deliver a successful candidate to the clinic; partly due to a lack of potency and selectivity.

-The evolutionary arms race between venomous animals and their prey has generated a diverse array of toxin peptides, many of which modulate ion channels.
-Toxin peptides are attractive starting points for drug discovery as they can offer improved potency and selectivity, which can be further improved alongside other drug-like properties such as pharmacokinetics by peptide engineering approaches.3 One such example is ShK-186 (Dalazatide),2 an optimised analogue of the native Stichodactyla helianthus (ShK) sea anemone neurotoxin originally identified as a potent but poorly selective K_v1.3 channel inhibitor.
+The evolutionary arms race between venomous animals and their prey has generated a diverse array of venom peptides, many of which modulate ion channels.
+Venom peptides are attractive starting points for drug discovery, as they can offer improved potency and selectivity, which can be further improved alongside other drug-like properties, such as pharmacokinetics, by peptide engineering approaches.3 One such example is ShK-186 (Dalazatide),2 an optimised analogue of the native Stichodactyla helianthus (ShK) sea anemone neurotoxin, which was originally identified as a potent but poorly selective K_v1.3 channel inhibitor.

-ShK-186 is the first in-class K_v 1.3 channel inhibitor to show clinical safety and efficacy, based on a Phase 1b psoriatic arthritis trial run by Kineta.4 However, most K_v 1.3 toxins, including ShK, are only moderately selective over other K_v 1.x and K{Ca} channel family members known to be expressed in T-cells.
+ShK-186 is the first-in-class K_v 1.3 channel inhibitor to show clinical safety and efficacy, based on a Phase 1b psoriatic arthritis trial performed by Kineta.4 However, most K_v 1.3 toxins, including ShK, are only moderately selective over other K_v 1.x and K{Ca} gene family members that are also expressed in T-cells.

-Using Venomtech's proprietary Targeted-Venom Discovery Array platform (T-VDATM) and Metrion's high quality patch clamp electrophysiology assays, we collaborated to identify novel, potent and selective peptide toxin inhibitors of the human K_v 1.3 channel.
+Using Venomtech's proprietary Targeted-Venom Discovery Array platform (T-VDATM) and Metrion's high quality patch clamp electrophysiology assays, we collaborated to identify novel, potent and selective venom peptide inhibitors of the human $K_v 1.3$ ion channel.